kristinemlarson/gnssrefl/README.md

 - jax : JAXA, GPS + Glonass, within a few days, very reliable
 - gbm : GFZ Potsdam, multi-GNSS, not rapid
 - grg: French group, GPS, Galileo and Glonass, not rapid
-- wum : Wuhan, multi-GNSS, not rapid
+- wum : (disabled) Wuhan, multi-GNSS, not rapid

+It would be very helpful to add broadcast orbits for Galileo, Glonass, and Beidou.
+Based on my experience with GPS, I know that this will be much much much faster if we use Fortran code and bind with python using numpy.
+If you have such code, or know where it lives, please let me know.

 Other questions: